Electronbeam-welders

 To read it click on PWL#024.

 An Article on Electron Beam Melting was published in issue 45 of Practical Welding Letter for May 2007.
-For reading it click on PWL#045.

 To receive at no cost all the issues of PWL as they are published, please subscribe.

-Depending on the materials into which the production of laser beam is obtained one speaks of gaseous (usually carbon dioxide CO2) or of solid crystal laser generator.
-Each different material produces a laser beam of different wavelength and color, with different properties as to absorption and usability.
+Depending on the materials into which the production of laser beam is obtained one speaks of gaseous (usually carbon dioxide) or of solid crystal laser generator.

 Medical applications, music reproduction, data collection from "barcode" labels, precise dimensional measuring are only some of the applications using laser.
-Welding is one more such application having its set of requirements and parameters, specifically high power density.

-Once the welding application is selected, a manufacturer is contacted to discuss the materials and the joints to be manufactured.
-These data will establish the wavelength recommended and the maximum power required for continuous operation.
-Apart from the laser itself there is list of optical accessories to be discussed and procured, among other accessories, like shutter, collimator, bending mirror and objective focusing lens.
+Apart from the laser itself there is list of optical accessories to be discussed and procured, among other accessories, like shutter, collimator, bending mirror, optical fibers and objective focusing lens.

 The laser equipment can be mounted on an existing manufacturing facility like a roll forming tube mill, or integrated on a Computerized Numerical Control (CNC) machine designed to follow the required movements of the workpiece relative to the welding beam.